iotaledger/integration-services/api/usage-ssi-bridge.md

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/revoke-verification

-The body of the request contains the `subjectId` which is the userId of the user which credential shall be revoked, in this case the userId of the device.
+The body of the request contains the `subjectId` which is the identityId of the user which credential shall be revoked, in this case the identityId of the device.
 Furthermore the signature of the credential must be part as the `signatureValue` field to identify the verifiable credential which needs to be revoked.

 ```
 {